datastaxdevs/conference-2022-devoxx-france/README.md

 ![image](img/new_keyspace.png?raw=true)

-- \*Create the `spring_data` keyspace the DB will shoft in maintenance for a few seconds.
+- Create the `spring_data` keyspace the DB will shift in maintenance for a few seconds.

 ![image](img/new_keyspace3.png?raw=true)